 10. Who or that:

 Use who when talking about a person or people in a sentence.
-Example: A girl who is in my class lives in that house.

 Example: The people who bought the building were on the news.